 - Think of ways you can add enchantments.
 For instance, in one of my stories, a character has enchanted arrowheads that emit electric charges when they land.

 The possibilities are many when it comes to designing a fantasy arrow.
-Next, we’ll look at bows.
+Next, we’ll look at bows and how you can take your fantasy archery to the next level.

 The short bow emerged first, but, as the name suggests, it had limited range, and as a result, limited effectiveness in battle.
-The longbow changed archery and warfare forever.
+The longbow changed archery and warfare forever and spurred on a whole new age of battle tactics.

 Anatomy of a bow